wyldebeast-wunderliebe/mrwolfe/README.md

 help desks; it is an alternative to the well known OTRS.

 See the docs directory in the package for further reading.

+If you like this application, you may donate us a beer as per the beer-ware licence.
+If you don't like it that much or find things that don't work, let us know and we may fix it.
+If you think it totally and utterly sucks, tough luck!